thecmcp/thecmcp.github.io/README.md

 the Carnegie Mellon College Progressive's public facing website

 # TODO
+-add js event listener to page turns for rotation so animation doe snot occur all at once
 ## Bugs
 - scrolling is sometimes sticky, possibly related to scroll-linked effects. see https://firefox-source-docs.mozilla.org/performance/scroll-linked_effects.html to learn more and fix
 ## Features